InnovatorIIT/GDSC/Sentiment_Analysis/Report.md

 Contracted Words and Modern Lingo were rectified by pre-defining a set of Stopwords which would be expanded to modern english format whenever a token in the set of stopwords is encountered.
 Also Stemming is used along with removal of stopwards and punctuations from the text.
 Upon Preprocessing what we could get was a refined dataset of keywords which would be meaningful for the sentiment analusis model.

 ## Using Google-BERT Model for Analysis.
+BERT, which stands for Bidirectional Encoder Representations from Transformers, is a natural language processing (NLP) model developed by Google.
+It's designed to understand the context of words in a sentence by looking at the words that come before and after it.
+What makes BERT unique is its bidirectional approach, meaning it considers the entire context of a word by looking at both the left and right context in a sentence.
+BERT has revolutionized many NLP tasks by achieving state-of-the-art results in various benchmarks.
+Its pre-trained models can be fine-tuned for a wide range of NLP tasks such as text classification, question answering, named entity recognition, and more.
+I have used the preprocessed dataset to fine tune it to our needs.